 Rock is opposite to the harbour port of Padstow.
 It’s considered a boating paradise and is a popular sailing spot.
 The conditions are ideal for other water sports like windsurfing and waterskiing.

 The Black Tor ferry runs from Rock to Padstow all year round during daylight hours and there is also a water taxi.

 It’s also home to the St Enodoc Golf Club, offering two challenging courses.
-For fish and seafood lovers, Restaurant Nathan Outlaw is in the St Enodoc Hotel, the only two Michelin-starred restaurant in Cornwall.
 The area is drenched with scenic coastal paths and inland routes.

 The streets are lined with lots of foodie and craft shops with lovely gift ideas.
 There are also plenty of boats offering fishing trips so there’s lots to fit in in one day.